-Do you want to work with your files, applications, and websites—resources that normally require on-campus network connections—when you're at home or traveling?
-You can access them via a virtual private network, or VPN, which provides a secure, encrypted connection from your computer to the Hopkins network when you're off-site.
+If you need to work off-site using resources that normally require on-campus network connections, you can access them via Hopkins' virtual private network, or VPN, which provides a secure, encrypted connection from your computer to the Hopkins network.

-For more details on the virtual private network, consult the VPN FAQ.
-If you encounter problems accessing the VPN, you should submit a Help Desk ticket by calling 410-955-HELP or by completing a self-service ticket via the myJH IT Help Desk tab.
+- If you encounter problems accessing the VPN, you can submit a Help Desk ticket by calling 410-955-HELP or by completing a self-service ticket through the Helpdesk tab on the myJH portal.